-Jennifer Aniston Reaches 20 Million Milestone On Instagram & Her ‘Friends’ Have A Lot To Say About It
+Jennifer Aniston Reaches 20 Million Milestone On Instagram & Her Fans Have A Lot To Say About It

 “It’s your world Hon!
 The rest of us are just paying rent!!!” another added.

 Aniston’s former Friends stars, most of whom are on Instagram, have not appeared to comment on the new post — yet.
-But many of them welcomed Aniston when she joined the site, so it wouldn’t be a surprise to see them chiming in on her success soon.
+But many of them welcomed her when she joined the site, so it wouldn’t be a surprise to see them chiming in on her success soon.

-It should be noted that Jen has already surpassed her Friends co-stars’ follower count by a lot.
-Fellow Friends alum Courteney Cox has 6.2 million Instagram followers, while Lisa Kudrow has 4.
-5 million.
-David Schwimmer has 3.2 million fans on the site, and Matt LeBlanc has 4.1 million.
+It should be noted that Aniston has already surpassed her Friends co-stars’ follower count by a lot.
+Fellow Friends alum Courteney Cox has 6.2 million Instagram followers, while Lisa Kudrow has 4.5 million.
+David Schwimmer has 3.2 million fans on the site and Matt LeBlanc has 4.1 million.

 Aniston previously broke the Guinness World Record when she reached one million Instagram followers in less than 6 hours, E!
 News reports.
-But this 20 million follows in just over 4 weeks is pretty impressive as well.
+But gaining 20 million follows in just over 4 weeks is pretty impressive as well.

 Aniston’s celebratory new post marks her 12th post on the site since she nearly broke Instagram with her mid-October debut.
-Since that time, the Morning Show star has gifted fans with selfies, Friends throwbacks, a childhood snap and even a recent pic of her walking her dog.
-She’s such a pro on the platform she once resisted that she even gave fellow newbie Matthew McConaughey advice when he joined the site. shortly after her.
+Since that time, The Morning Show star has gifted fans with selfies, Friends throwbacks, a childhood snap, and even a recent pic of her walking her dog.
+She’s such a pro on the platform she once stated that she gave fellow newbie Matthew McConaughey advice when he joined the site shortly after her.